- KH and SS

 Having served Ludlow and the towns surrounding Okemo Mountain since 1979, Betty is prepared to answer most any question about residential real estate and country living in Vermont.
 Betty has the experience to help you find your way.
 Most of Betty’s time is spent in the Okemo/Ludlow area; however, she is ready to assist you with the purchase of property over the southern four counties of Vermont.
 Primary homes and vacation properties are what Betty knows well with a particular fondness for country homes and historic architecture.
 Betty’s repeat and referral business is testament to the service that you will receive.

-Betty has served as President of the Crown Point Board of REALTORS twice, and as President of the Vermont Association of REALTORS in 1998 and is currently President of NEREN (NH/VT Multiple Listing Service).
+Betty has served as President of the Crown Point Board of REALTORS twice, and as President of the Vermont Association of REALTORS in 1998 and the 2021 President of NEREN (NH/VT Multiple Listing Service).
 Betty has earned the Certified Residential Specialist (CRS), Seniors Real Estate Services (SRES), Graduate REALTOR Institute (GRI) and e-Pro designations from the National Association of REALTORS to better serve her clients and customers.

 In 2016, Betty was the REALTOR of the Year for the Crown Point Board of REALTORS and then went on to be named the REALTOR of the Year for the State of Vermont.